yktakaha4/amazon-connect-salesforce-cti/docs/lightning/02-installation/02-guided-setup.md

 <img src={useBaseUrl('/img/lightning/lambda-install-0.png')} />

-27. Select **Manage Assignments**.
+27. Select **Add Assignments**.
 Add the apiuser you just created to the permission set.

 28. A confirmation email with an **activation link** will be sent to the email address provided.
 Choose the link to activate your user and